 Growing up in a military family made me appreciate the discipline and commitment that are required to be in the military.
-The so-called military diet that is making the rounds on the internet again is not endorsed by any branch of the military, but it is being hailed by its devotees as a way to jump-start or perk up your weight loss efforts and lose 10 pounds in the process.
+The so-called military diet that is making the rounds on the internet again is not endorsed by any branch of the military, but it is being hailed by its devotees as a way to jump-start or perk up your weight loss efforts.

 Before you raise your hand to salute the military diet, make sure you know the pros and cons.